Madison, New York

 Madison is a town in Madison County, New York, United States.
-The population was 3,008 at the 2010 census.

-The Town of Madison contains a village also named Madison.
-The town is near the eastern border of the county.
+The population was 2,766 at the 2020 census.
+The village of Madison is the largest community within the town.
+Madison, along with the rest of Madison County, is part of the Syracuse Metropolitan Area.

 History

 Settlement began circa 1794.
-The town was formed in 1807 from a portion of the Town of Hamilton.
-Madison is well known because of the Madison Wind Farm, built in 2000.
+The town was formed in 1807 from a portion of the town of Hamilton.
 Darwin D. Martin, a Larkin Company executive, was born in Bouckville in 1865.

+The Madison Wind Farm was built in 2000.

 Geography

-The northern and eastern town lines are the border of Oneida County.
-US Route 20 passes across the town.